Master of Occupational Therapy (MOT)

 Occupational Therapists are employed in a variety of healthcare and community settings such as schools, hospitals, rehabilitation centers, home health, outpatient clinics, industry, jails, nursing homes, adult day care, early intervention programs and more.
 With the growing emphasis on wellness and prevention, the role of the occupational therapist is expanding rapidly into the community.
 For example occupational therapists are working in driver rehabilitation programs, violence prevention for youth, and ergonomics consulting.

 Yes, there is currently a shortage of occupational therapists in the U.S. As a result, salaries for occupational therapists have increased during the past several years.
-According to the Bureau of Labor Statistics, the job market for occupational therapists is expected to increase by 26% between 2008-2018.
-The mean annual income for occupational therapists was $70,680 in 2009.
+According to the Bureau of Labor Statistics, the job market for occupational therapists is expected to increase by 29% from 2012 to 2022.
+The median annual income for occupational therapists was $75,400 in 2012.

 Chatham University offers two ways to enter the Master of Occupational Therapy Program.
-As a Chatham University undergraduate student, you can complete both a bachelor’s and a master’s degree at Chatham within only 5 years.
+As a Chatham University undergraduate student or student from one of our articulation agreement schools, you can complete both a bachelor’s and a master’s degree at Chatham within only 5 years.
 Students who already have a bachelor’s degree and have completed the necessary prerequisites, can earn a MOT degree in 22 months (including fieldwork).

 No specific degree is required.
 Any bachelor’s degree is accepted as long as the applicant has successfully completed the necessary prerequisites to apply to the Chatham University Master of Occupational Therapy Program.

 Yes, the Chatham University Master of Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 4720 Montgomery Lane, P.O.
-Box 31220, Bethesda, MD, 301-652-AOTA.
-The Chatham University MOT Program has been accredited since 1996 and received a 10-year reaccreditation in June 2001.
+Box 31220, Bethesda, MD, 301-652-AOTA; www.acoteonline.org.

 Fieldwork Level I experiences occur throughout the curriculum, allowing students to work with occupational therapists and apply information that they are learning concurrently in the classroom.